wompking/carminiteblocks/README.md

 ## Crafting Basics

-To start out, you'll want to craft a **dropper**;  this serves as the custom crafter for the Carminite Blocks datapack.
+To start out, you'll want to craft a dropper;  this serves as the custom crafter for the Carminite Blocks datapack.
 Standing on top of the dropper and sneaking [*(figure 1)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-1) will craft the contents.
 The item crafted pops into existence a block above your head, so you can additionally put a hopper there [*(figure 2)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-2) to automate the process.
+This process also works with a dispenser, but come on.
+A dropper is cheaper.

 ## Basic Crafting Recipes